Shunya-karan/Flutter-Anonymous-Chat-App/README.md

 flutter run
 ```

-For a release APK:
+To build a release APK:

 ```bash
 flutter build apk --release
 ```

-## ⚙️ Production
+## Production

-The backend is deployed on Render and the Flutter application communicates with the production REST API and Socket.IO server.

-For local development, update the frontend API configuration to point to your local backend instead of the production server.
+The backend is deployed on Render, and the Flutter app talks to the production REST API and Socket.IO server.
+For local development, point the frontend's API configuration at your local backend instead.

-## 🔒 Privacy
+## Privacy

-TalkLoop includes an in-app Privacy Policy covering account information, anonymous profiles, anonymous conversations, blocking/reporting, and related data handling.
+TalkLoop includes an in-app Privacy Policy covering account information, anonymous profiles, anonymous conversations, blocking and reporting, and related data handling.

-## 📌 Project Status
+## Project Status

-**Completed — production-tested prototype**
+Completed — production-tested prototype.

-The core application flow has been implemented and tested across Android and web clients, including real-time matching and chat behavior.
+The core application flow has been built and tested across Android and web clients, including real-time matching and chat behavior.

-## 👨‍💻 Developer
+## Developer

-**Karan Yadav**
+Karan Yadav

 GitHub: [Shunya-karan](https://github.com/Shunya-karan)

 LinkedIn: [Karan Yadav](https://www.linkedin.com/in/karan-yadav-7a600431b/)

-## 📄 License
+## License

 This project is licensed under the MIT License.